Tommy Rudkin: Post-war

 After the war Rudkin played for Peterborough United in their pre-Football League days and joined First Division Arsenal in January 1947.
 He made five appearances for Arsenal during the 1946–47 season.
 Rudkin and George Curtis joined Southampton in exchange for Don Roper in August 1947 with Rudkin valued at £3,000.
 He made only a few sporadic appearances over the next two seasons before moving to Ashton Gate.

 Bob Wright signed Rudkin for Bristol City in May 1949 from Southampton Rudkin made his debut for Bristol City at outside left in the opening fixture of Third Division South season in a 3–1 win over Northampton Town on 20 August 1949.
 Rudkin made 27 appearances scoring three goals in 1949–50 and a further seven appearances with one goal in 1950–51 as Bristol City languished in mid table.
 However, in 1951, Rudkin (with three appearances) helped the "Robins" to reach the fifth round of the FA Cup before losing 2–0 at Birmingham City.

 Rudkin left Bristol City to join struggling Southern League club Hastings United in June 1951, but later returned to the south-west as player-manager of Weston-super-Mare before settling in his native Peterborough.

 Later career

 After retiring from football, he joined the Sunday Pictorial as a circulation agent and then became a steward at a Peterborough nightclub.
-Later, he became the licensee of the Angel Hotel, Wisbech where he collapsed suddenly and died, six weeks before his 50th birthday.
+Later, he became the licensee of the Angel Hotel, Wisbech where he collapsed suddenly and died, at age 49.